siliconharborlabs/generator-jhipster/CONTRIBUTING.md

 ### Use a text editor

-As modifying the JHipster generator includes modifying Java and JavaScript templates, most IDE will not work correctly.
+As modifying the StackStack generator includes modifying Java and JavaScript templates, most IDE will not work correctly.
 We recommend you use a text editor like [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/) to code your changes.

 ## Local Travis Build